brianneisler/stutter/README.md

 ## Code Parts
 - Strings are identifiers
 - all keywords are simple functions
-- Actual strings are of the format '"my string'
--- Leading double quote "
+- Actual strings are of the format '"my string' with a leading double quote "